vverst/gitlab-discord-bot/README.md

 A tiny GitLab notification bridge for Discord built using [Discord.io](https://github.com/izy521/discord.io).

+### Installation
+Currently, packages are not provided.
+You can install the bot from source by cloning the repository and running `npm install`.

+To start the bot, use `npm start`.

 ### Bot configuration
 A template configuration file can be found at `config.example.js`.
 Copy this to `config.js` and modify it appropriately.